 Most new motorcycles come from the factory in a state of tune that is not ideal.
 There are a number of reasons for this compromise including worldwide variations of fuel, atmospheric conditions, altitude and of course emissions restriction requirements.
 These euro 3, 4, 5 & 6 requirements are intended to make vehicles run with low emissions.
 In reality new vehicles are just “tuned” to pass the ride by test for emissions and noise.
-The way this is achieved is by restricting the exhaust and induction noise through baffling and by restricting emissions by running the bike very lean which is often dangerous for the motor.
+The way this is achieved is by restricting the exhaust and induction noise through baffling and by restricting emissions by running the bike very lean which can be dangerous for the motor.

-If you are using your bike mainly on the road then it is best we use something like a PowerCommander5 to modify the fuel mixture it achieve a better tune.
+The next step is a dyno tune to modify the fuel mixture to achieve a better tune.
 This will improve the fuel economy, power and torque of your bike.